kevinmiles/jabra-node-sdk/nodesdk/README.md

 ## Versions

-Latest STABLE Windows(!) release is [v3.0.0 distributed on npmjs.com](https://www.npmjs.com/package/@gnaudio/jabra-node-sdk/v/3.0.0) (see [changelog](https://github.com/gnaudio/jabra-node-sdk/blob/master/CHANGELOG.md) for changes and notable defects).

-Exceptionally, this v3.0.0 release is aimed only at Windows in order to fix a 100% CPU utilisation issue.
-Mac and Linux core library versions do not suffer from this issue.
-We therefore recommend that you for production use stay on v2.0.0 for those platforms, until the next general relase is made for all platforms.
-See changelog for details.

-Latest STABLE cross platform release is [v2.0.0 distributed on npmjs.com](https://www.npmjs.com/package/@gnaudio/jabra-node-sdk/v/2.0.0) (see [changelog](https://github.com/gnaudio/jabra-node-sdk/blob/master/CHANGELOG.md) for changes and notable defects).
+Latest **STABLE** release is **v3.1.0** [distributed on npmjs.com](https://www.npmjs.com/package/@gnaudio/jabra-node-sdk/v/3.1.0) (see [changelog](https://github.com/gnaudio/jabra-node-sdk/blob/master/CHANGELOG.md) for changes and notable defects).

-In addition, BETA versions may be available on npmjs with a version name ending with "-beta.X" specifier.
+In addition, **BETA** versions may be available on npmjs with a version name ending with "-beta.X" specifier.
 For such BETA versions,the following applies:

     > Disclaimer for Alpha and Beta Software Release